trisulnsm/apps/analyzers/snmppoll/README.md

 =======

 ````
 0.0.1		Feb 03 2018			Initial release as an App.
-This was in production earlier as a normal scripts
+This was in
+                                production earlier as standalone script
 ````